 While I’m still not a fan of raw cauliflower (or raw broccoli… or cabbage), I never thought I’d love eating raw greens like kale and chopping copious amounts of parsley for my lunch salads!
 It is so true that over time our palates adjust.
 Our taste buds evolve and we become “open” to more diverse flavors and nuances in foods.

 Eating vegan did just that for me.
-Before becoming vegan the only flavor I knew was – CHEESE!
-Since cheese is so fatty, salty, and addictive, I relied on it to make my foods taste good.
+Before becoming vegan I relied on cheese to make foods taste good.
+I learned there are far more options that taste better – and feel better.

 Roasting cauliflower is not a new idea, but the addition of almond meal and nutritional yeast makes this side dish something special.
 Easy . . . and addictive (even if you aren’t a huge cauliflower fan)!